ais-open/AgileBPA/DEVELOP.md

 - /server - Server-side code.
 The RESTful Node.js application the ui will talk to.
 - /graphics - Any graphic design artifacts. psd/sketch/gimp/illustrator files.

 ## User Interface
-To work with the user interface code, make sure you have gulp and bower installed globally.
+Building the user interface requires node.js, ruby, and git to be installed on your system.
+Node.js is available from https://nodejs.org.
+Ruby is available from https://www.ruby-lang.org.
+Git is available from https://git-scm.com.
+Check your installations by opening a terminal and running:

+> node --version

+> ruby --version

+> git --version

+Once those are installed, you'll need to install some additional applications

 > npm install -g gulp

 > npm install -g bower

+> gem install sass

-Then install dependencies by opening a terminal, going into the ui directory, and executing:
+Then install project dependencies by opening a terminal, going into the ui directory, and executing:

 > npm install

 > bower install

-Finally, you can run the user interface locally by running:
+Finally, you can now run the user interface locally by running:

 > gulp